ChangoMan/nextjs-ethereum-starter/README.md

 ## This Project Has Moved!

 This project has been ported into a branch on [scaffold-eth](https://github.com/austintgriffith/scaffold-eth/tree/nextjs-typescript).
 Please head there for the latest updates.
-Also, please support the [BuidlGuidl!](https://buidlguidl.com).
+Please support the [BuidlGuidl](https://buidlguidl.com) if this project has been helpful!

 ---